 VII.
 Singapore Chief Residency Programme (SCRP)

-The Singapore Chief Residency Programme (SCRP) is a one-year national programme that aims to equip junior doctors with leadership, teaching, management and policy competencies while inspiring a public service ethos and camaraderie that transcends the healthcare clusters.
+The Singapore Chief Residency Programme (SCRP) is a seven months national programme that aims to equip junior doctors with leadership, teaching, management and policy competencies while inspiring a public service ethos and camaraderie that transcends the healthcare clusters.
 The SCRP is targeted at doctors in training who have potential to assume key clinical, administrative and educational leadership roles within their organisations.
 Individuals are nominated through supervisor, peer and team recommendation as well as individual interviews.
 Nominees are evaluated by a cross-institution committee and selected based on their altruism, professionalism, teaching, role modelling and leadership potential.